furkansezer/Joint-production-transportation-planning/README.md

 $$s_{prm}\geq 0, \quad \forall p \in P, r\in R, m\in M, \quad (7) $$

-Constraints (2) guarantee that production capacity is not exceeded.
-Constraints (3) are the classical supply constraints in transportation problem.
-Constraints (4) are the classical demand constraints in transportation problem (Bazaraa et.al, 2009).
-Constraints (5) and (6) are usual non-negativity constraints.
+Constraints (2) ensure "equal-wear-and-tear" policy is enforced.
+Constraints (3) guarantee that production capacity is not exceeded.
+Constraints (4) are the classical supply constraints in transportation problem.
+Constraints (5) are the classical demand constraints in transportation problem (Bazaraa et.al, 2009).
+Constraints (6) and (7) are usual non-negativity constraints.

-## Scenario Analysis
+## Scenario Analysis (Machine Replacement Invesment Analysis)

-We replaced all values of parameters $ECPU_{pl}$ and $UPH_{pl}$ to those of fast-prod lines i.e new machines and solved the model (1)-(7).
+We replaced all values of parameters $ECPU_{pl}$ and $UPH_{pl}$ to those of fast-prod lines i.e new machines and solved the model (1)-(7) to compare with current situation.
 For demand data, we considered historical and forecasted demand scenarios.